barseghyanartur/fake.py/docs/factories.rst

   for setting it, use of ``PreSave`` is the best option here.
 It's important to mention that functions passed to the ``PreSave``, do hot have to return anything.
 - ``group`` is a non-required many-to-many relationship.
-We need a user instance to be created before we can add user to groups.
+We need a User instance to be created before we can add User to a Group.
 That's why ``PostSave`` is best option here.
 It's important to mention that functions passed to the ``PostSave``, do hot have to return anything.